erikcaffrey/erikcaffrey.github.io/_posts/2017-12-01-ANDROID-mitrating-to-gradle-3.markdown

 You have two ways to solve it:

-    Use the version where it was fixed 9.0.0-SNAPSHOT .
+* Use the version where it was fixed 9.0.0-SNAPSHOT .

 ```gradle
 classpath 'com.jakewharton:butterknife-gradle-plugin:9.0.0-SNAPSHOT'
 ```
 Use a workaround solution:

-Downgrade using the 8.4.0 version.
+* Downgrade using the 8.4.0 version.

 ```gradle
 classpath 'com.jakewharton:butterknife-gradle-plugin:8.4.0'
 ```

-Note: it doesn’t resolve the compatibility issue with Feature Module.
+*Note: it doesn't resolve the compatibility issue with Feature Module.*

-Flavor Dimensions
+## Flavor Dimensions*

 In some cases, you may want to combine configurations from multiple product flavors.
 For example, you may want to create different configurations for the “premium” and “free”.
 To do this, you should use flavor dimensions.